aanchal1993/E-commerce/README.md

 # E-commerce
 Java based Ecommerce website

+1) Ecommerce is any method of using electronic communications and computer technology to conduct business.

-Technologies Used: Java, HTML, JavaScript, Servlets, JSP, Oracle
+2) Technologies Used: Java, HTML, JavaScript, Servlets, JSP, Oracle

-Tools Used: Net Beans, Apache Tomcat, Dreamweaver
+3) Tools Used: Net Beans, Apache Tomcat, Dreamweaver

-System features included:
+4) System features included:

-1) Admin Module: The admin is provided with a username and password.
+i) Admin Module: The admin is provided with a username and password.
 After successfully login, he can perform certain tasks.
 The tasks are: Add/Modify/Delete/Search on Categories, Subcategories, Brands and Merchants.

-2) Merchant Module: The merchant is allowed to add, modify, delete and search the products.
+ii) Merchant Module: The merchant is allowed to add, modify, delete and search the products.
 He can perform these tasks only on the products which are added by him.
-He is not authorized to view the products added by another merchant.
+He is not authorized to view the products added by other merchant’s.

-3) User Module: This module is further subdivided into following modules: User Registration, Login, View Products, Post Queries, Add to Cart, Shipment Address, Track Order and View all Orders.
+iii) User Module: This module is further subdivided into following modules: User Registration, Login, View Products, Post Queries, Add to Cart, Shipment Address, Track Order and View all Orders.